docksal/docksal/README.md

     Please help us by testing, submitting issues and PRs.
 Thanks!

-## Examples of Docksal powered projects
+## Examples of preconfigured Docksal powered projects

 Running a complete LAMP stack for Drupal, WordPress or a pure HTML/PHP base website is two commands away!<sup>*</sup>